duckietown/duckietown-slimremote/doc/communication.md

 The robot/sim side opens a PULL socket on start (`zmq.PULL`), on port `5558`, that is listening to single line strings from all IP addresses.

-There are two possible messages types for the PUSH/PULL socket:
+There are three possible messages types for the PUSH/PULL socket:

 1. Ping/"heartbeat" messages (`topic = 0`), to introduce the  image subscriber and start the camera (if not already done).
 This is mandatory at the very beginning of every program that controls or observes the robot in order to make sure the PC will receive images.
 2. Action messages (`topic = 1`), to send a single motor command.
+3. Reset messages (`topic = 2`), to reset the simulation (this only works in simulation - on the real robot if this command is issued, nothing happens).

 Neither of these two messages have a response from the robot/sim server.
 The result of the ping message is that the PC will from now on receive images.
 The result of the action message is that the robot/sim will start moving.
 Therefore the ping should always be the first step in establishing a connection from the PC side.